 Origin of Islam

-As has already been said, the holy Quran is the sacred book of Islam.
+The holy Quran is the sacred book of Islam.
 The language of the Quran is Arabic, which is the sacred language of Islam.
-The words of the Quran have been faithfully preserved in the form in which they were originally received, even down to the minutest points of detail, and their recitation constitutes a liturgical act.
-For this purpose only the original Arabic may be used, as translations have no liturgical validity.
-Being the ‘uncreated Word of God`, it is the Quran is at the centre of the Islamic religion.
+The words of the Quran have been faithfully preserved in the form in which they were originally received and their recitation constitutes a liturgical act.
+Being the ‘uncreated Word of God’, the Quran is at the centre of the Islamic religion.
 The Holy Quran states that God has given man an alternative between good and evil and to seek God’s pleasure through faith, prayer and charity.

-The central Message (Risala) of Islam is the declaration of faith (Shahada)- "La ilaha ilallah, Muhammadur Rasulullah."
-(There is no god but God; Muhammad is the Messenger of God).
 Allah is the name Muslims employ for the supreme and unique God, who created and thus rules everything.
-All Muslim doctrine and, above all, Sufi doctrine, derives from the Shahada.
 Muslims have faith in only Allah who is described as One, Omniscient and Omnipotent.
 He is neither begotten nor does He beget.
 Muslims believe that only God truly exists.
 Man and the entire cosmos exist only because God wills them to exist.
 God alone is the sole creator of everything that exists and manifests His glory, power and attributes.
-Man has been generated as a creature possessing free will, so that by his surrender of free will to the divine he might become worthy of God`s fellowship.
-This faith in God is realised by responding to the message of Allah through His prophet Muhammad.
-The word Muslim is the participle of the same verb of which Islam is the infinitive.
 Believers are generally expected to observe the Five Pillars of Islam, which imply five duties that bond Muslims into a community.